rcrowther/django-img/README.md

 ### Package solutions
 #### ImageCoreAdmin
 For administration and maintenance of image collections.
-This is a specialised use, which would only be visible to end users if they are trusted.
+This is a specialised use, which would only be visible to end users if trusted.

 The configuration is built into the image app, and can be used on custom repositories too.